-(b) In reviewing the submissions of the parties and making a decision related to whether payment should be made at the final offer amount of the initiating party or the noninitiating party, the arbitrator must consider the following factors:

-- (i) The evidence and methodology submitted by the parties to assert that their final offer amount is reasonable; - (ii) The median in-network and out-of-network allowed amounts and the median billed charge amount for the service at issue in the geographic region in which the service was rendered as reported in the data set prepared by the Washington state all payer claims database under section 26 of this act; - (iii) The established rate that medicare would pay for the same service or procedure on a fee-for-service basis for the same or similar service in the geographic region in which the service was rendered; and - (iv) Patient characteristics and the circumstances and complexity of the case, including time and place of service and whether the service was delivered at a level I or level II trauma center or a rural facility, that are not already reflected in the provider's billing code for the service. - (c) The arbitrator may also consider other information that a party believes is relevant to the factors included in (b) of this subsection or other factors the arbitrator requests and information provided by the parties that is relevant to such request. - (4) Expenses incurred in the course of arbitration, including the arbitrator's expenses and fees, but not including attorneys' fees, must be divided equally among the parties to the arbitration.
-The enrollee is not liable for any of the costs of the arbitration and may not be required to participate in the arbitration proceeding as a witness or otherwise.
+- (b) In reviewing the submissions of the parties and making a decision related to whether payment should be made at the final offer amount of the initiating party or the noninitiating party, the arbitrator must consider the following factors: - (i) The evidence and methodology submitted by the parties to assert that their final offer amount is reasonable; - (ii) The median in-network and out-of-network allowed amounts and the median billed charge amount for the service at issue in the geographic region in which the service was rendered as reported in the data set prepared by the Washington state all payer claims database under section 26 of this act; - (iii) The established rate that medicare would pay for the same service or procedure on a fee-for-service basis for the same or similar service in the geographic region in which the service was rendered; and - (iv) Patient characteristics and the circumstances and complexity of the case, including time and place of service and whether the service was delivered at a level I or level II trauma center or a rural facility, that are not already reflected in the provider's billing code for the service. - (c) The arbitrator may also consider other information that a party believes is justified or other factors the arbitrator requests. - (4) Expenses incurred in the course of arbitration, including the arbitrator's expenses and fees, but not including attorneys' fees, must be divided equally among the parties to the arbitration.
+The enrollee is not liable for any of the costs of the arbitration and may not be required to participate in the arbitration proceeding as a witness or otherwise. - (5) The parties must enter into a nondisclosure agreement to protect any personal health information or fee information provided to the arbitrator. - 37 (6) Chapter 7.04A RCW applies to arbitrations conducted under 38 this section, but in the event of a conflict between this section and 39 chapter 7.04A RCW, this section governs.

-- (5) A nondisclosure agreement must be executed by both parties prior to engaging in arbitration under this section.
-The nondisclosure agreement must not preclude the arbitrator from submitting the arbitrator's decision to the commissioner under subsection (3) of this section or impede the commissioner's duty to prepare the annual report under section 9 of this act. - (6) Chapter 7.04A RCW applies to arbitrations conducted under this section, but in the event of a conflict between this section and chapter 7.04A RCW, this section governs. - (7) This section applies to health care providers or facilities providing services to members of entities administering a self-funded group health plan and its plan members only if the entity has elected to participate in sections 6 through 8 of this act as provided in section 23 of this act. - (8) An entity administering a self-funded group health plan that has elected to participate in this section pursuant to section 23 of this act shall comply with the provisions of this section. - NEW SECTION.
+- (7) This section applies to health care providers or facilities providing services to members of entities administering a self-funded group health plan and its plan members only if the entity has elected to participate in sections 6 through 8 of this act as provided in section 23 of this act. - (8) An entity administering a self-funded group health plan that has elected to participate in this section pursuant to section 23 of this act shall comply with the provisions of this section. - NEW SECTION.
 Sec.
 9. (1) The commissioner must prepare an annual report summarizing the dispute resolution information provided by arbitrators under section 8 of this act.
 The report must include summary information related to the matters decided through arbitration, as well as the following information for each dispute resolved through arbitration: The name of the carrier; the name of the health care provider; the health care provider's employer or the business entity in which the provider has an ownership interest; the health care facility where the services were provided; and the type of health care services at issue. - (2) The commissioner must post the report on the office of the insurance commissioner's web site and submit the report in compliance with RCW 43.01.036 to the appropriate committees of the legislature, annually by July 1st. - (3) This section expires January 1, 2024.

-36 TRANSPARENCY
+24 TRANSPARENCY